 Within a grant, different forms of costs can be used.

-Costs can also be declared under several EU Synergy grants, if provided for in the specific call conditions and the cumulative funding under the grants does not exceed 100% of the eligible costs and the contributions declared to them.
+Costs can also be declared under several EU Synergy grants, if the cumulative funding under the grants does not exceed 100% of the eligible costs and the contributions declared to them.

 Reporting & payment arrangements